PMaynard/ICS-TestBed-Framework/README.md

 This is an optional development step.
 It builds a virtual machine image, pre-configured to run the testbed nodes.
 If you don't want to create the latest version, the default option is get a stable image from Vagrant's image repository which stays in step with the master branch.

-The packer is used to create an image suitable for VirtualBox and Vagrant:
+[Packer](https://www.packer.io/) is used to create a virtual machine image suitable for VirtualBox and Vagrant:

 	cd vagrant_image
 	packer build vagrant-node.json